 This tip sheet explores stress and compassion fatigue, as well as signs of distress after a disaster.
 It identifies ways to cope and enhance resilience, along with resources for more information and support.

 This guide supports health care providers, systems, and communities seeking to treat stimulant use disorders.
 It describes relevant research findings, examines best practices, identifies knowledge gaps and implementation challenges, and offers useful resources.

 This updated (March 2020) TIP is intended to provide addiction counselors and other providers, supervisors, and administrators with the latest science in the screening, assessment, diagnosis, and management of co-occurring disorders (CODs).

 This guide supports health care providers, systems, and communities to address first-episode psychosis and co-occurring substance use disorders.
 It describes relevant research, examines emerging and best practices, identifies knowledge gaps and implementation challenges, and offers resources.

 This updated manual contains a 12-week cognitive–behavioral anger management group treatment model.
 The content includes specific instructions and suggested remarks for group leaders, and exercises for group members.
 This model will work in a variety of clinical settings, and with diverse audiences.

 This updated TIP includes the latest evidence on motivation-enhancing approaches and strategies.
-It describes how SUD treatment providers can use these approaches and strategies to increase participation and retention in SUD treatment.
+It describes how substance use disorder treatment providers can use these approaches and strategies to increase participation and retention in substance use disorder treatment.

 This Advisory can help clinicians who work in a mental health facility implement a tobacco cessation program to reduce the use of tobacco-related products and tobacco-related diseases among clients with SMI.